MattFiler/OpenCAGE/README.md

 ## Final mentions

  * The mod tools unpack and repack the game's BML files through a script known as [AlienBML](https://github.com/x1nixmzeng/AlienBML), originally created by the awesome [x1nixmzeng](https://github.com/x1nixmzeng).
  * The "Brainiac Designer Base" source code is included with its license in order to compile LegendPlugin.
+[Brainiac Designer](https://archive.codeplex.com/?p=brainiac) was created by Daniel Kollmann and is not distributed with these tools - it can be downloaded separately as linked above.
  * Thanks to Andy Bray for [his breakdown](https://archives.nucl.ai/recording/its-in-the-vents-the-ai-of-alien-isolation/) of the Alien's AI systems, and Clive Gratton's [explanation](https://www.youtube.com/watch?v=FXKEiFUXBIo) of the CATHODE Engine.
  * Also, thanks to the Creative Assembly for not only creating an awesome game, but using an open-source editor for their behaviour trees!